collares/cluster-coefficients/README.md

 make
 ```

-See [the Jupypter notebook](antichains-postprocessing.ipynb) to see a human-readable version of the coefficients, as well as details on how to consume the output of the program.
+See [the Jupyter notebook](antichains-postprocessing.ipynb) to see a human-readable version of the coefficients, as well as details on how to consume the output of the program.

 TODO: Explain architectural decisions.